Daigo-ji: Shimo-Daigo

-The Five-Story Pagoda was erected in 951during the late Heian period.
+The Five-Story Pagoda was erected in 951 during the late Heian period.
 The Emperor Daigo's third son, Prince Yōmei, made a vow in 931 to pray for the repose of the soul of his father, who had died the previous year, and the construction was planned by order of Empress Dowager Onshi.
 However, construction stalled due to the death of Prince Yōmei in 937, and was taken over by his younger brother, Emperor Suzaku.
 It was not completed until 951, during the reign of Emperor Murakami, 20 years after the vow.
 The total height is 38 meters, of which the spire is 12.8 meters, accounting for more than 30% of the total height.
 The roof tapers off sharply and the tower is low, so it does not have the long, slender appearance of later towers.
 Since its construction, the tower has undergone numerous repairs, including extensive damage from the 1586 Tenshō earthquake.
 With assistance from Toyotomi Hideyoshi, repairs were completed in March 1598.
 It also sustained damage from Typhoon Jane in 1950, and repairs were completed in 1960.
 It is the oldest wooden structure in Kyoto Prefecture and is one of the few remaining Heian-period buildings in Kyoto.
 The murals depicting the Ryōkai Mandala and the Eight Shingon Patriarchs inside the first story are also important as surviving Heian-period paintings, and are designated as National Treasures as "paintings" separate from the tower itself.

 The Shimo-Daigo area also includes the Kiyotaki-gu Main Hall (Important Cultural Property), Nishidaimon Gate (Niōmon) (Designated Tangible Cultural Property of Kyoto Prefecture), rebuilt by Toyotomi Hideyori in 1605 and containing Niō statues (Important Cultural Property) that were originally enshrined at the Great South Gate and were erected in 1134.